 Cardiovascular diseases (CVD)

 During pregnancy, a series of changes in the cardiovascular system of the mother have to occur so that the baby receives all the necessary nutrients to develop healthily and is able to eliminate his own waste.
-Most significant changes include an increased blood supply, increased fetal heart rate, and diminished blood pressure.
+Among the most relevant changes are:

 When a woman's body is unable to adapt itself to these changes, a cardiac decompensation may occur.
 This is precisely the reason why getting pregnant is so dangerous in women who suffer from an illness that affects the circulatory system, that is, the heart and blood vessels.

 Thrombophilia or hypercoagulability

 Thrombophilia or hypercoagulability is a blood clotting disorder that can trigger the development of thrombi and blood clots, which may block the blood vessels in the mother and the placenta.
 For this reason, a pregnancy in women with thrombophilia is considered a high-risk pregnancy.

 Most common complications associated with women who get pregnant in spite of thrombophilia are miscarriage, preeclampsia, intrauterine growth restriction (IUGR), placental abruption, placental insufficiency, preterm delivery, and stillbirth.